 Lie on your belly with your hands straight forward.
 With the band above the knee, raise both feet off the ground.

 Then, arch your back and begin opening and closing your legs.
 This works the gluteus medius very well while firing the hip abductor muscles as well.
 Do 10-15 repetitions exhaling as your legs spread apart.
+This will also work your core.

 Roll over onto your side with your body flat against the floor.
 Your bottom arm should be extended straight out under your head.